You’ve finally decided to take the plunge and resign from your current job. Congrats!

 Once you've had the talk face to face, send you manager an email using one of the templates below.
 After you've sent it, make sure to forward a copy to one of your personal emails so you can keep it for your records.

-While you hope that things go smoothly, you never know how companies and managers will react so you want to be prepared for anything.
-Email create a nice paper trail that can't be edited or doctored if push comes to shove.
+While you hope that things go smoothly, you never know how companies and managers will react, so you want to be prepared for anything.
+Email creates a nice paper trail that can't be edited or doctored if push comes to shove.

-The Best Resignation Letter Template (That You Can Copy & Paste)
+The Best Resignation Letter Template (Copy & Paste!)

 Now that you understand the purpose and basic outline of a typical resignation letter, let’s walk through a framework you can follow to craft your own.